rkmtlab/multi-ems/README.md

 - ems_digital:
   The master Arduino communicates with the slave Arduino via I2C.
   Control voltage by digital output.

+One board has 4 output channels.
+However, the channels can be increased by using multiple boards.
+In this case, minor revision is required for the source codes.